PRISM: A 3D Probabilistic Neural Representation for Interpretable Shape Modeling: Methodology

-\end{small} Here, $\hat{\tau}_{\max}$ represents the most developmentally advanced region of the anatomy, and $\sigma(\boldsymbol{p}, t)$ denotes the local temporal variability derived from the Fisher Information.
-A significantly negative score indicates a region that \emph{lags behind} the rest of the anatomy beyond the expected range of normal variation, effectively highlighting pathological deformations without requiring labeled anomaly data.
+\end{small} where $\sigma_{\tau}(\boldsymbol{p}, t)$ is the local temporal variability from the Fisher Information.
+Each bracketed term is a z-score-like deviation of a point's intrinsic time from the anatomy median; the subtraction contrasts each point against $\boldsymbol{p}^{\ast}$.
+A strongly negative score flags regions lagging behind the rest of the anatomy beyond normal variation, highlighting pathology without labeled anomaly data.